aws-solutions-library-samples/guidance-for-configuring-virtual-calls-on-salesforce-using-amazon-chime/README.md

-## Salesforce Industries Virtual Calls - Solution Guidance
+## Guidance for Configuring Virtual Calls on Salesforce Using Amazon Chime

 ## Guidance Deployment Guide